BrentSeidel/Sim-CPU/src/m68000/README.md

 work mostly as expected.
 Exhaustive testing has not yet been done.

 The fairly comprehensive [test program](https://github.com/MicroCoreLabs/Projects/tree/master/MCL68/MC68000_Test_Code) has being run against this simulator it now passes.
+File name is MC68000_test_all_opcodes.S68

 The addressing modes implemented and tested are:
 | Mode | Tested | Syntax | Description |